This update should within a day be at your local mirror.

 For the CTAN team

-This package has been updated at tug.ctan.org and within a day should be at your
+This should within a day be at your local mirror.

 Saint Michael's College